polymonster/pmtech/readme.txt

 This is my game engine framework I have been using to develop and prototype ideas:

+This work is still in progress, I am currently tidying up the projects and will be adding an OSX port, with opengl renderer.

 Here is a quick break down of how it works and how it is laid out:

-THis work is still in progress, I am currently tidying up the projects and will be adding an OSX port, with opengl renderer.

 PEN
-this project constains platform specific code, it provides abstraction for input, window creation, rendering, audio and a few other things.
+This project constains platform specific code, it provides abstraction for input, window creation, rendering, audio and a few other things.

 The renderer can work in direct mode or deferred mode, direct mode simply wraps up directx (and soon opengl too) into a generic API for platform agnostic use.